First Choice Airways: Corporate affairs

-The head office was located in the First Choice House in Crawley, West Sussex.
+The group head office was located in the First Choice House in Crawley, West Sussex.
 When First Choice was an independent airline, 450 employees worked there.
 After the merger with Thomsonfly, TUI moved employees out.
-The final 70-80 employees were relocated to the former Air 2000 offices at Gatwick Airport.
+The final 70-80 employees were relocated to Jetset House the former Air 2000 offices at Gatwick Airport.

+The airline's operational HQ was based Commonwealth House at Manchester Airport where the airline occupied the 3rd and 4th floors of the building.
+This office providing all non-corporate functions such as airline ops, cargo, crewing, customer support, flight planning, preflight services, safety and training for all bases.
+Although the office was partially retained for Manchester base functions for the new airline; almost all operational functions transferred to Thomsonfly in Luton under the new combined AOC from 1st May 2008.